 MVA Attorney Des Moines IA

 Des Moines IA MVA attorneys know that car accidents can do more than give you a headache.
 Depending on the details of the crash, you may have to deal with injuries that exceed anything you ever thought imaginable.
 Who will pay for all that treatment?
-That’s where Johnston Martineau, LLP comes in.
+That’s where Des Moines Injury Law, LLP comes in.
 We are fully prepared to help you take legal action so that you may receive the help you deserve.

 Insurance companies spend a lot of time trying to figure out who was to blame for the accident.
 They have steps that they take to help ensure that they get it right, so that they may retain as much of your potential settlement as possible.
 If the adjuster determines you held some of the blame for the collision, can you still recover damages?
-Des Moines IA MVA attorneys at Johnston Martineau, LLC explore how the investigation of liability typically proceeds and what the outcome may mean for your claim.
+Des Moines IA MVA attorneys at Des Moines Injury Law, LLC explore how the investigation of liability typically proceeds and what the outcome may mean for your claim.

 Car Crash Investigation

 The crash investigation consists of multiple parts, and it begins as soon as you notify your insurance company that you have been in an accident.
 Our car accident attorney in Des Moines IA recommend that you make these calls with an experienced professional.
 The information you give during that initial call becomes part of the investigation.
 An adjuster is assigned to your claim.
 The adjuster is the lead investigator for the insurance company and will ultimately decide who is at fault for the crash and how much they are willing to pay out.
 The tools they use when determining this include: